Azure/azure-iot-sdk-java/service/iot-service-samples/readme.md

 2. Building the Service Client Sample application:

-    To build the Service Client Sample application using Maven, at a command prompt navigate to the **\service\samples\service-client-sample** folder.
+    To build the Service Client Sample application using Maven, at a command prompt navigate to the **\service\iot-service-samples\service-client-sample** folder.
 Then execute the following command and check for build errors:

     ```
     mvn clean package